ssekuwanda/django-docker/README.md

 5. To get a shell in the Docker image:
     - `docker-compose run web bash`

+---

+### Notes:

-Commands on the Image can be run with the prefix `docker-compose run web ...`
+- Commands on the Image can be run with the prefix `docker-compose run web ...`